Astig-1982/Solid-Properties-Project/TESTING.md

 * Confirm that if a user is NOT logged in, the message ***Save these details to my profile*** will NOT be displayed.
     * **Note**: I chose not to display this message if the user is not logged in, in the favour of another message that encourages the user to log in in order to benefit of the personalised shopping experience.
 I chose to emphasize more on the **personalised shopping experience** feature as I believe it is more important and it will better persuade the user to sign up.

+No bugs have been detected and this feature works as expected.

 ### Responsiveness

 This website has been developed to be responsive on all major type of screens:

 * **Extra Large Desktops** ```@media (min-width: 1500px)``` - fully responsive.

 * **13 inch Macbook Screens** ```@media (min-width: 1200px) and (max-width: 1499px)``` - fully responsive.

 * **Large Tablets** (Ex: IPad Pro) ```(min-width: 1024px) and (max-width: 1199px)``` - fully responsive.

 * **Tablets** ```@media (min-width: 768px) and (max-width: 1023px)``` - fully responsive.

 * **Large Mobiles Screens** (Ex: IPhone 6/7/8 Plus) ```@media (max-width: 576px)``` - fully responsive.

 * **Regular Mobiles Screens** (Ex: Iphone 6/7/8, Huawei P30) ```@media (max-width: 375px)``` - fully responsive.

 During the development of the website's responsiveness, the following **bug** has been detected: